'When I saw my image, it was so upsetting'

 Noor Tagouri on Vogue misidentification: 'It was so upsetting'

+In Vogue magazine's February issue, journalist Noor Tagouri was misidentified - this was not the first or the only time that she's been misidentified or misrepresented by the media.

-She spoke to the BBC about these instances, growing up as a Muslim in America, and being the first Muslim to appear in Playboy with a hijab.
+She spoke to the BBC about these instances, growing up as a Muslim in America and also about being the first Muslim to appear in Playboy with a hijab.

 -